brainstem-org/brainstem_support/docs/datamodel/modules/installation.md

 {:toc}

 ## Introduction
-Installations covers installations done in an experimental setup that allows you to track, or record from a subject(s).
-Installations have type-specific fields that are tailored to various installation-types.
+Installations refer to the setup and utilization of various devices and sensors designed to monitor, record, or manipulate environmental variables or subject responses.
+These installations are critical for creating controlled experimental conditions, collecting data, and delivering stimuli.
+Each installation type has specific applications and functions within experimental setups.
+Installation types share relationships, but fields are tailored to the various installation-types.
 The types of installations currently supported by BrainSTEM are listed further down the page.
 An installation is described by the fields in the next section.

 ## Fields